DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

     * refers to the process of substituting a sensitive data element with a non-sensitive equivalent, referred to as a token.
 The token has no intrinsic or exploitable meaning or value and maps back to the sensitive data through a tokenization system.
     * A one-way cryptographic function is used to convert the original data into tokens, making it difficult to recreate the original data without obtaining entry to the tokenization system's resources.
     * To deliver such services, the tokenization system maintains a vault database of tokens that are connected to the corresponding sensitive data.
 Protecting the system vault is vital to the system, and improved processes must be put in place to offer database integrity and physical security.
-    * The tokenization system must be secured and validated using security best practices[6] applicable to sensitive data protection, secure storage, audit, authentication and authorization.
+    * The tokenization system must be secured and validated using security best practices applicable to sensitive data protection, secure storage, audit, authentication and authorization.
 The tokenization system provides data processing applications with the authority and interfaces to request tokens, or detokenize back to sensitive data.
     ![Tokenization Example](./images/tokenization.png)
   * **_Anonymization_**
     * refers to the process of removing all relevant data so that it is theoretically impossible to identify the original subject or person